The API can use a configuration file called prefs.config

 checkCRLDistributionPoints = off

-In this case, the API will automatically detect the location of the Netscape Profile and will use the Java
+In this case, the API will automatically detect both the location of the Netscape Profile and the location of the Java

-directory.
-However, the API will not check CRL distribution points and will not send any configuration options to the Java
+virtual machine.
+However, the API will not check CRL distribution points and will use the default configuration options for the Java